josemarcosrf/private-repo-clone-docker-build-example/README.md

 We want to create a docker image installing some dependecy from a private github repository using SSH read keys.

-To do so we use a `multi-stage` build in Docker so we always keep our SSH keys protected as the first stage, where the SSH key is, won't be present in the final image.
+To do so we use a [multi-stage Docker build](https://docs.docker.com/develop/develop-images/multistage-build/) so we always keep our SSH keys protected and private.
+This is so because the first stage of the build, where the SSH key is, won't be present in the final image, hence not exposing any sensitive information.

 More info abou the process can be found in [this blog post](https://vsupalov.com/build-docker-image-clone-private-repo-ssh-key/)

+For this example we'll be using this [private repo](https://github.com/jmrf/nlu-engine)

 ## How To
 1. Generate a SSH key